|Upper Woods Pond is

 Currently, the PFBC annually stocks the pond with catchable and fingerling rainbow trout.
 The Upper Woods

-Pond fishery is managed under Commonwealth Inland Waters regulations (see page 6 of the 2008 Pennsylvania
+Pond fishery is managed under Commonwealth Inland Waters regulations.

 Fish species composition is changing in Upper Woods Pond.
 Over the past five years Waterways Conservation Officer (WCO) Kaneski has received increasing reports of anglers catching bass in the pond in addition to trout.
 During his patrols of the area, he has personally seen bass, primarily largemouth, being caught, confirming angler reports.
 On one occasion (24 May 2008) WCO Kaneski witnessed an angler catch and release a 21 inch, 7.5 pound largemouth bass!
 Reports of bass being caught by anglers and WCO Kaneski’s observations of increasing bass catch over the last five years lead to his request to have our office conduct a survey to see examine the status of the “new” bass population.